oliviapy960825/oliviapy960825.github.io/pages/about.md

 #### <a name="education"></a>ecucation
-{ B.S. in E-commerce at Southwestern University of Finance and Economics}
+{ B.S. in E-commerce at Southwestern University of Finance and Economics} <br>
 { B.S. in Management Information Systems, minor in computer science at University of Delaware}
 { M.S. in Data Analytics at The George Washington University}